Whataburger: Early years

 In 1950, Harmon Dobson and Paul Burton were looking to open a hamburger restaurant.
 Dobson's goal was to "make a better burger that took two hands to hold and tasted so good that when you took a bite you would say 'What a burger!'"
 In June 1950, Dobson was granted the Whataburger trademark.
 In August of that year they opened their first location on Ayers Street in Corpus Christi, Texas, across from Del Mar College.
-The store sold burgers for 25 cents, and also sold drinks and chips.
+The store's 25-cent hamburger, called simply the Whataburger, consisted of a quarter-pound hamburger patty on a wide bun with "fresh lettuce, three slices of tomato, four dill pickles, [and] chopped onions," as well as ketchup and mustard.
+(The recipe would remain largely unchanged, although ketchup was later removed.)
+Soft drinks and chips were also sold.

 In 1951, Burton and Dobson ended their partnership after arguments concerning Dobson's price raise of the burger from 25 to 30 cents.
 Burton settled with owning the Whataburger franchises in San Antonio, Texas.
 Months later, prices for burgers were raised to 35 cents.
 In 1952, Dobson opened a location in Kingsville, Texas, the first store outside of Corpus Christi.
 In 1953, Joe Andrews, Sr. became the first non-founder franchise owner with a location in Alice, Texas.
 In 1959, the first Whataburger restaurant outside Texas opened in Pensacola, Florida.